 Meek, it's true, made heavy marketing mistakes, ignored upcoming trends or recognized them not before it was too late.
 Instead of this, he more and more desperately tried to come up with a second Telstar - without success, of course.
 Moreover, there are a couple of potential hit recordings which ended up on flip sides or, for what reasons ever, weren't released anyway.
 Wrong decisions of this kind, as said, are nothing rare in the media industry, but with Meek they increased in 1965 and 1966.
 Unquestionable a sign that more and more he lost the plot.

-But whatever is repeated over and over in the press or the blogosphere: There is no reason to ascribe Meek's slipping attention to schizophrenia, undiscovered bipolar disorder or other clinical mental illnesses.
+But whatever appears in the press or the blogosphere from time to time: There is no reason to ascribe Meek's slipping attention to schizophrenia, undiscovered bipolar disorder or "mental illness" whatsoever.
 Today, more than 45 years later, there would be no way to bring up a proof for that anyway.
-Meek in all probability lost the track because of his long lasting abuse of uppers and downers in combination with his life-long irascibility and suspiciousness.
-That's all we need to explain his mental condition.
+Meek's long lasting abuse of uppers and downers in combination with his life-long irascibility and suspiciousness is enough to explain his mental condition.
 As mentioned earlier, the abuse of amphetamine was downright a fad in the 1960s.
 Every doctor knew the consequences under the name "amphetamine psychosis", and Meek's symptoms are textbook examples for this.

 One thing remains to be asked: In view of Meek's increasingly disturbed state of mind and behavior, why did no friend and no collaborator see that this man wasn't able to find the way out anymore from his own strength?